-Safety concerns continue to grow regarding IVC filter Injuries.
+Concerns continue to grow regarding IVC filter safety concerns.
 These devices have been implanted in several thousand patients across the United States, who suffered from complications from blood clots.
 Known as inferior vena cava filters, these medical devices were designed to reduce the risk of pulmonary embolism, deep vein thrombosis and blood clots.
 Unfortunately, studies show these IVC filters which are meant to reduce blood clots and death, come with their own set of serious IVC filter problems.

 The filter works by trapping blood clot fragments which develop in the veins, stopping the clots from moving to the heart or lungs, or causing a stroke.
-Initially, when IVC filters were first used, the filters were intended to be permanent, however, retrievable filters later became more popular.
-Unfortunately, although retrievable IVC filters are meant to be left in place for three to eight weeks only, many are being left in patients permanently, resulting in serious IVC filter dangers.
+Initially, when IVC filters were first used, the filters were intended to be permanent, however later, retrievable filters became more popular.
+Unfortunately, although retrievable IVC filters are meant to be left in place for three to eight weeks only, many are being left in patients permanently, resulting in IVC filter dangers and IVC filter deaths.

 When an IVC filter migrates from its original location, a number of serious IVC filter problems can occur.
 The IVC filter can migrate to another area of the inferior vena cava, the heart, or to the pulmonary outflow tract.
 In cases where the IVC filter migrates to the heart valve, the right ventricle, or the pulmonary outflow tract, retrieval of the filter can become impossible, making surgery a necessity.